Handbook for Gen Z

 Your generation is navigating levels of anxiety, uncertainty, and existential noise that are genuinely unprecedented.

-Not because you’re weaker than previous generations,
+Not because you’re weaker than previous generation

-You’re not
+You’re not!

 But because the conditions are more complex.